Skip to content

 10. Reports through standardised reporting systems?

-The company states that it has prepared its sustainability report for 2022 in accordance with the GRI standards (2021).
-However, it does not specify if core or comprehensive systems are used.
+The company states that it has prepared its sustainability report for 2023 in accordance with the GRI standards (2021).
+However, it does not an include an official GRI statement of reporting.

 • P